IdealistYu/KyushuUniversityBeamerTemplate/README.md

 ## How to Use

 1. Clone the project.
+Then use your local $\LaTeX$ compiler to compile the .tex file.
-2. Use your local $\LaTeX$ compiler or an online $\LaTeX$ compilation service to compile the .tex file.
+2. Alternatively, click [here](https://www.overleaf.com/latex/templates/kyushu-university-beamer-template/grrtfbmkttfd) to use this template directly in Overleaf.

-Note that when using versions that support both Chinese and Japanese, you may need to use the `xelatex` compiler instead of `pdflatex`.
+※ Note that when using versions that support both Chinese and Japanese, you may need to use the `xelatex` compiler instead of `pdflatex`.
 Additionally, you might need to replace the specified fonts.

 ## References
 1. [UI](https://www.kyushu-u.ac.jp/f/36498/KU-UIdesignmanual_jp_all.pdf.pdf)